ferstl/junit-testgroups/README.md

       public static TestGroupRule rule = new TestGroupRule();
     }

-Instead of defining the same test groups and the class rules over and over again, a more practical approach would be defining abstract test classes for all your supported test groups:
+Instead of defining the same test groups and the class rules over and over again, a more practical approach is defining abstract test classes for all your supported test groups:

     @TestGroup("integration")
     public abstract class AbstractIntegrationTest {